gdejohn/procrastination/README.md

 [`Either`][either] is a container with exactly one element that can take on one of two possible values, labeled *left* and *right*, which may have different types.
 Like `Maybe`, it can be used to model failure, but it allows information to be attached to the failure case (e.g., an exception, or a string error message).
-In this sense, it is the data-structure analogue of Java's checked exceptions.
+In that sense, it is the data-structure analogue of Java's checked exceptions.

 ### Pair